Q.4.Study the picture and answer the question that follows:

 d.providing cheap and affordable credit

-OR What do you mean by disguised unemployment?
+or any relevant points OR What do you mean by disguised unemployment?
 Explain with example.

 Answer : Disguised unemployment, also known as hidden unemployment, is a situation where people are employed but are actually not working.